-- the maingates under Wongawilli Creek are to be diverted at LW 16 to avoid the intrusion. - several longwalls have been shortened because of poor roof or floor conditions, and/or 'geological; and stress conditions - the DSC has required shortening of several longwalls because of concerns about interaction with Lake Avon - LW 14 is to be shortened to protect the bedrock reach of WC15 below Swamp 14.
+- the maingates under Wongawilli Creek are to be diverted at LW 16 to avoid the intrusion. - several longwalls have been shortened because of poor roof or floor conditions, and/or 'geological' and stress conditions - the DSC has required shortening of several longwalls because of concerns about interaction with Lake Avon - LW 14 was shortened to protect the bedrock reach of WC15 below Swamp 14.

-Table 4: Subsidence Impact Performance Measures in the Consent Conditions for Dendrobium Mine
+Table 4: Subsidence Impact Performance Measures in the 2013 Dendrobium Mine LWs 9 to 13 SMP Approval